If you’re in the process of building a winning sales training program for your team, you might be wondering which sales methods will work best.

 Sales Methods for Sales Managers: Building a Winning Sales Training Program

-As Rebecca mentioned in her article (and I also spoke to in the corresponding YouTube video)—it’s about much more than the sales methods.
+As Rebecca mentioned in her article (and I in this corresponding YouTube video)—it’s about much more than the sales methodology.

-For us at CFS, a truly successful sales training program is about adopting a discovery mentality.
+For us at Criteria for Success, a truly successful sales training program is all about adopting a discovery-based mentality.

-If you want to build a winning sales training program of your own, I suggest you focus on these three phases.
-These are the ones we use with our own clients:
+If you want to build a winning sales training program of your own, I suggest you focus on the following three phases:

-The Impact phase consists of taking stock of your sales team, building a foundation, and then executing.
+The Impact phase consists of you taking stock of your sales team, building a foundation, and executing.

-Acceleration phase consists of building on the foundation you created and taking the team’s performance to a higher level.
+The Acceleration phase consists of building on the foundation you created and taking the team’s performance to the next level.

-Breakthrough phase puts you and your team at a level that sustains accomplishments of your goals, beyond your own expectations.
+The Breakthrough phase puts you and your team at a level that not only sustains your current accomplishments, but helps you achieve goals beyond your own expectations.

 Phase Breakdown: Formulation

 Let’s talk about where it all begins, at Impact.
-The results of this phase is a byproduct of something we call “formulation,” and “concentration.”
+The results of this phase are a byproduct of something we call “formulation” and “concentration.”

 Formulation consists of:

-- Doing a self-assessment.
-Ask your sellers and sales management to assess their strengths, weaknesses, and requests for improvement.
+- Conducting a self-assessment.
+Ask your sellers and sales management to assess their strengths, weaknesses, and areas in need of improvement.
 It’s good to get a first hand perspective from the very people who will benefit the most from a sales growth program.

 - Building your sales process platform.
-Gather all the best practices in your company.
-Organize all your successful selling activities to get more leads and understand what you do best to close the opportunities that were generated from these leads.
+Gather all of the best practices in your company.
+Organize all your successful selling activities and understand what you do best to close the opportunities that were generated from these leads.
 Next, figure out how to successfully support the sales team.
 Involve the entire company, not just sales management.
 Take marketing and operations and determine how they can streamline messaging and work more effectively to deliver on what was sold.
-In fact, operations can also play a big part in getting sales to close, especially when on sales calls as subject matter experts.

 Phase Breakdown: Concentration